-A Crypto exchange is a platform that allows users to exchange their cryptocurrency for a small fee.
+A Crypto exchange is a platform that allows users to exchange their cryptocurrency such as bitcoins for a small fee.
 Users upload their tokens or coins to the exchange wallet and then buy or sell them to other users of the platform.
 In its basic form this is how it works, but follow on for further details of nuances and pitfalls you can avoid.

 Most exchanges will be anonymous and will offer you a really secure account with 2 factor log in enabled.
 Using this type of login makes sure that anyone who obtains your email or username cannot hack into your account and steal your cryptocurrency.
 Usually they will use Google authentication or a similar app to give you a secure code which enables you to log in.